 Robertson’s Golden Shred is the leading marmalade brand in Britain, with around a quarter of the market.

 James Robertson (1832 – 1914) was a grocer in Paisley, Scotland.
 He was a keen Presbyterian.
 One day his wife made jelly from a surplus barrel of apples, and the couple noted that preserves had a greater profit margin than fresh produce.
-The Robertsons developed the tangy Golden Shred marmalade in 1866, and its popularity soon saw production begin in earnest.
+The Robertsons developed the tangy Golden Shred marmalade in 1866, and its was quick to grow in popularity.

 The grocery business was divested in order to concentrate on marmalade production.
 Rapid expansion of the business saw a freehold site acquired at Paisley in 1873 where a large factory was erected.